 In cases where there is no hearing loss or it is not severe enough for treatment, we would prescribe Sound Therapy devices.
 Sound therapy has proven to be an effective management tool for many people who suffer from Tinnitus that isn’t associated with underlying hearing loss.

 We can help you take back control with Hypnosis Treatments.
-Hypnotherapy can be a quick form of therapy when compared to other forms of psychological help or counseling.
-CBT (Cognitive Behavioral Therapy) can take many sessions to work effectively.
+Firstly Hypnotherapy can be a quick form of therapy when compared to other forms of psychological help or counselings.
+CBT (Cognitive Behavioural Therapy) can take many sessions to work effectively.

 The answer is nearly everyone!
-Believe it or not, it is common in all age groups, especially following an exposure to loud noise.
+Believe it or not, it is common in all age groups, especially as a result of exposure to loud noise.
 Usually, it is transitory and not a long-term issue.
 Continual Tinnitus is actually quite common as about 10% of the population suffer from it.
 However, it is usually mild and a non-issue for the people who suffer with it.
 Unfortunately for up to one percent of adults, it is a serious issue that has wide-ranging effects on their ongoing quality of life.

 First of all, let’s make it clear that it is only very rarely an indication of a serious problem, that doesn’t mean it can’t be a serious problem.
 It is a good idea to come and see us and have it checked out particularly if the onset was sudden or if it is only present in one ear.
 The key thing is that you shouldn’t worry about it as stress can actually make it much worse.